OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 If you have a technical or support question, please visit support.microsoft.com to learn more about Microsoft Support offerings.
 If you have a personal Microsoft account password question, please visit Microsoft account support.

-If you have a privacy concern or a question for the Chief Privacy Officer/Data Protection Officer of Microsoft, please contact us by using our Web form.
+If you have a privacy concern, complaint, or a question for the Chief Privacy Officer/Data Protection Officer of Microsoft, please contact us by using our Web form.
 We will respond to questions or concerns within 30 days.

 Unless otherwise stated, Microsoft Corporation is a data controller for personal data we collect through the products subject to this statement.
 Our address is Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052, USA.
 Telephone: (+1) 425-882-8080.